l2beat/l2beat/packages/frontend/src/content/publications/governance-review-13.md

 ### **On Chain Vote - Season 5: Intents Budget Proposal #2**

 Gonna, the Grants Council lead, [submitted a proposal](https://gov.optimism.io/t/season-5-intents-budget-proposal-2/7937) that proposes using the 1.040.000 OP intended to return to the Gov Fund and to allocate it to 7 mission requests.
-Additionally, the proposal seeks to get approval for the GC to allocate an additional 1M OP, which has already been approved by Token House, to 4 mission requests
+Additionally, the proposal seeks to get approval for the GC to allocate an additional 1M OP, which has already been approved by Token House, to 4 mission requests.

 The [Agora vote](https://vote.optimism.io/proposals/79153197521552675573175103134699879266644135524341625272698131484806349525411) ends on April 17 2024 at 8:43 pm UTC.